 How common is it for a hysterectomy to be performed in the US?

 According to the Center for Disease Control and Prevention (CDC), the United States has the highest rate of hysterectomy surgeries in the world, with more than 600,000 hysterectomies performed each year.
 In fact, approximately 300 out of every 100,000 women will receive a hysterectomy at some point in their life.

 Why are hysterectomies so common?

-While a hysterectomy rate of 0.3% may not seem like such a large number, it is when considering that hysterectomies are the second most common surgery performed amongst women in the United States (C-sectiom being the first).
+While a hysterectomy rate of 0.3% may not seem like such a large number, it is when considering that hysterectomies are the second most common surgery performed amongst women in the United States (C-section being the first).
 On top of this, some of the most experienced surgeons in the world would argue that hysterectomies are amongst some of the most overperformed surgeries in women’s health.
 This is because there are a great number of hysterectomies that are performed in order to ensure a patient will no longer suffer from such disorders as endometriosis.
 Make no mistake, a hysterectomy will not fix the problem for most endometriosis cases.
 Laparoscopic excision surgery should always be used as the primary option, with a hysterectomy performed only if necessary.
-However, the reason this does not happen as commonly as it should, is because many doctors lack the experience, skill and knowledge to perform laparoscopic excision surgery.
+However, the reason this does not happen as commonly as it should is because many doctors lack the experience, skill, and knowledge to perform laparoscopic excision surgery.
 Thus they settle to performing a hysterectomy.
-This is not a testament of how “good” or “bad” the doctor is, as they may not have ever been trained or made aware of this form of treatment.
+This is not a testament to how “good” or “bad” the doctor is, as they may not have ever been trained or made aware of this form of treatment.
 Nevertheless, it is one of the main reasons why hysterectomies are as common as they are.
 Thus it is crucial if you decide to have a hysterectomy, be certain that it is a last resort and that there is no endometriosis anywhere else.